 Please see below for quick guide on how the application process works.

-Applicants for full time courses should apply via UCAS.
-Once you have found the course you wish to apply for, take a note of the course code and click on the apply button.
-You will be directed to the UCAS website, where you will be required to register as a student and complete an application form.
+Applicants for most full time courses should apply via UCAS.
+Once you have found the course you wish to apply for, take a note of the UCAS course code and click on the link that takes you to the UCAS website.
+Here you will be required to register as a student and complete an application form.

 The UCAS code for Central College Nottingham is C32.